-I find myself often wondering and planning my meals for the next day, week and even sometimes, the following week.
+I find myself often wondering and planning my meals for the next day, week, and even sometimes, the following week.
 Even though I am usually only cooking for myself, I like to know what I am going to have for lunch and dinner ahead of time.
 Part of the reason is to keep my diet on track and the other part is just my annoying need to plan everything.
-While cleaning out the fridge the other day and asking myself the usual question of, “what’s for dinner tomorrow?”, I found a head of cauliflower that I never came around to using.
+While cleaning out the fridge the other day, I found a spare head of cauliflower.
 While racking my brain for cauliflower dishes, I finally decided on making a healthy version of fried rice, without the rice!
 This dish also follows the theme for my blog this week, reinventing dishes to make healthier ones.
 Now I can enjoy my fried rice and still have a piece of chocolate after!

 - salt and pepper